 There are those times that change you.
 Good and bad, that alter your being in a way that you are since and forever different than who you were prior.
 Some moments are slight and others are earth shattering.
 Equally so is the fall out, the period in which all of the effects of the cause are facing you, demanding your attention.
 It’s the cleaning and repairing the storm’s devastation.
 It can be the planning of the next step, or the hope of a new life as it gazes before you in your arms.
 It’s the now what phase.
 Barely mentioned is the actual event, let alone is the fall out.
 As unprepared as I was for the event, the fall out holds a relative disorient.

 I can’t go back.
 I want to go back.
 I can’t trade it.
-I don’t want to trade it.
+Now after living through it, I don’t want to trade it.
 It’s now a part of me, or I’m a part of it.
 Pieces of me have remained, with some pieces now clearer.
 There are those pieces that are damaged, and then there those pieces that are simply missing.
 Some have grown, and some have disintegrated.
 I’ve learned and grown.
 I’ve also regressed, feeling that I’m starting over from scratch.

 The fall out becomes the lost friends, a clearer and yet foggier, more confusing perspective all resulting in a new self.
 You find yourself rediscovering yourself.
 It’s an odd process.
 It’s you, you know you.
 You know what you like and don’t and need, right?
 Only you don’t.
 Now you discover that some things are no longer acceptable.
 You find an intolerance to certain situations or people.
 New sensitivities, interests, boundaries, and strengths grow from this intense process of self-identification.
 Or maybe, you find a need to examine what serves you.
 It’s a time of transition which Bekah Jane Pogue describes in her book, Choosing Real,